soeaver/mxnet-model/cls/README.md

 ### Disclaimer

-Most of the models are converted from other projects, the main contribution belongs to the original authors.
+Most of the pre-train models are converted from other projects, the main contribution belongs to the original authors.

 Project links: